 |Joseph Mancini; M.Sc., Ph.D.(McG.)|

 |Karen Meerovitch; Ph.D.(McG.)|

 The Minor Pharmacology is intended for students registered in a complementary B.Sc. program who are interested in a focused introduction to specialized topics in pharmacology to prepare them for professional schools, graduate education, or entry into jobs in industry or research institutes.
 Students should declare their intent to enter the Minor in Pharmacology at ...

 For more information, see Minor Pharmacology (24 credits).

 This program incorporates extensive studies in Pharmacology with a strong component of related biomedical sciences, providing a solid preparation for employment opportunities or for entry into graduate or professional training programs.
-Students must consult an adviser upon entering the program and at the beginning of U2 to verify courses and progress.
-Additional ...
+Students must consult the Student Affairs Coordinator upon entering the program and every year thereafter to verify courses and ...

 The Honours program is designed as a preparation for graduate studies and research.
 In addition to the strong training provided by the Major program, it requires students to have direct research experience in a chosen area during their final year of study.
 Acceptance into the Honours program takes place in the Winter term of U2 and requires a CGPA of 3.50. ...

 For more information, see Honours Pharmacology (76 credits).